 MS: University of Texas Southwestern Medical Center, Dallas, TX, 2008.

 Residency & Chief Residency: Children's Medical Center Dallas, Dallas, TX; University of Texas Southwestern Medical Center, Dallas, TX, 1998.

 Fellowship: Children's Medical Center Dallas, Dallas, TX; University of Texas Southwestern Medical Center, Dallas, TX, 2001.

 Certifications: Pediatrics, 1998; Pediatric Hematology-Oncology, 2002.

 McCavit TL, Xuan L, Zhang S, Flores G, Quinn CT.
-National trends in incidence rates of hospitalization for stroke in children with sickle sell disease.
+National trends in incidence rates of hospitalization for stroke in children with sickle cell disease.
 Pediatr Blood Cancer.
-Epub ahead of print.
-2013.
+2013 May;60(5):823-7.

 Teresa Smolarek, PhD Director, Cytogenetics Laboratory

 PhD: Medical Genetics, Indiana University School of Medicine, 1995.